 Children (8-12): 8.950 ISK

 Not suitable for: young children, people with claustrophobia or people who are not in reasonable physical condition.

 Cave conditions: there is ice and water on the floor of the cave and the temperature inside the cave is around 0°C

 Here we visit the Lofthellir Lava Cave, entering the weird world of ice and darkness which will be explored underground.
 Our destination is a cave that boasts the greatest natural ice sculptures currently known in an Icelandic lava cave.

-We drive straight to Lake Myvatn and from there alongside the unique volcano Hverfell, through the crater row of Ludentarborgir to the root of Mt.
+We pick you up at Lake Myvatn and from there we drive alongside the unique volcano Hverfell, through the crater row of Ludentarborgir to the root of Mt.
 Hvannfell.

 After a 30 minute walk across a lava field adorned by endless ropey lava, we reach the Lofthellir Lava Cave.
 At least one hour is spent inside the cave, observing this remarkable and some say unbelievable natural phenomenon.